KHINCHI07/tic-tac-toe/README.md

 # tic-tac-toe
-HY FELLAS, this is my first projest
+HY FELLAS, this is my first project